AbduMalekBenIssa/abdumalekbenissa/README.md

 ## Hello there 👋

-I'm Abdu, a Computer Science student at the University of Calgary.
+I'm AbduMalek, a 2nd year Computer Science student at the University of Calgary.
 I'm interested in software development and cybersecurity.

 ### Contact Me